apollographql/apollo-server/docs/source/features/metrics.md

 ---
-title: Monitoring and metrics
+title: Metrics and logging
 description: How to monitor Apollo Server's performance
 ---

-Understanding GraphQL execution inside of Apollo Server is critical to developing and running a production GraphQL layer.
-Apollo Server provides sophisticated GraphQL monitoring via integration with Apollo Graph Manager, along with native mechanisms for logging each phase of a GraphQL request.
+Apollo Server integrates seamlessly with Apollo Graph Manager to help you monitor the execution of your GraphQL operations.
+It also provides configurable mechanisms for logging each phase of a GraphQL operation.

 > Using Federation?
-Check out the documentation for [federated tracing](/federation/metrics/)
+Check out the documentation for [federated tracing](/federation/metrics/).

-## Apollo Graph Manager
+## Sending metrics to Apollo Graph Manager

 [Apollo Graph Manager](https://www.apollographql.com/docs/platform/graph-manager-overview/) provides an integrated hub for all of your GraphQL performance data.
-Obtain an API key from the [Graph Manager UI](https://engine.apollographql.com/) and provide it to Apollo Server to enable automatic reporting of performance and error data.
-Graph Manager aggregates and displays information for your [schema](https://www.apollographql.com/docs/engine/features/performance.html), [queries](https://www.apollographql.com/docs/engine/features/query-tracking.html), [requests](https://www.apollographql.com/docs/engine/performance.html), and [errors](https://www.apollographql.com/docs/engine/features/error-tracking.html).
+It aggregates and displays information for your [schema](https://www.apollographql.com/docs/engine/features/performance.html), [queries](https://www.apollographql.com/docs/engine/features/query-tracking.html), [requests](https://www.apollographql.com/docs/engine/performance.html), and [errors](https://www.apollographql.com/docs/engine/features/error-tracking.html).
 You can also configure [alerts](https://www.apollographql.com/docs/engine/features/alerts.html) that support [Slack](https://www.apollographql.com/docs/engine/integrations/slack.html) and [Datadog](https://www.apollographql.com/docs/engine/integrations/datadog.html) integrations.

+### Connecting to Graph Manager

 To connect Apollo Server to Graph Manager, first [visit the Graph Manager UI](https://engine.apollographql.com/) to get a Graph Manager API key.

-You can provide the API key to Apollo Server in any of the following ways:
+You can provide this API key to Apollo Server in one of the following ways:

-* Include the API key in the constructor options for `ApolloServer`
+* Include the API key in the constructor options for `ApolloServer`.
-* Assign the API key to the `ENGINE_API_KEY` environment variable
+* Assign the API key to the `ENGINE_API_KEY` environment variable.

 ### Providing an API key via the `ApolloServer` constructor